← Back to 史記

 2

 Originally, Tian Ying had over forty sons.
-His lowly concubine bore a son named Wen, and Wen was born on the fifth day of the fifth month.
+His lowly concubine bore a son named Tian Wen, and the child was born on the fifth day of the fifth month.
 Ying told the mother: 'Do not raise him.'
-His mother secretly raised him and gave birth to him.
-When he grew up, his mother used his brothers as an excuse to present her son Wen to Tian Ying.
+His mother secretly raised him.
+When he grew up, his mother used his brothers as an excuse to present her son Tian Wen to Tian Ying.
 Tian Ying angrily berated his mother: 'I commanded you to abandon this child, yet you dared to give birth to him.
 Why?'
-Wen kowtowed and said: 'My lord, why do you not raise children born in the fifth month?'
+Tian Wen kowtowed and said: 'My lord, why do you not raise children born in the fifth month?'
 Ying said: 'Children born in the fifth month grow up to be as tall as the door, which will bring harm to their parents.'
-Wen said: 'Does a person's life receive its mandate from Heaven?'
+Tian Wen said: 'Does a person's life receive its mandate from Heaven?
 Or does it receive its mandate from the door?'
 Ying fell silent.
-Wen say: Must receive mandate from heaven, ruler what worry.
-If one must receive mandate from the door, then just raise the door higher—who can reach it!'
+Tian Wen said: 'If one's mandate comes from Heaven, what does my lord have to worry about?
+If it comes from the door, then make the door higher.
+Who could ever reach it?'
 Ying said: 'Enough, my son.'

 3